 BUDDING SPIRITUALITY, PROOF (?)

 Homeopaths are not always intensely spiritual, but considering that nature has evinced substances that when in their homeopathic form correspond to living constitutions, the presence of some invisible law cannot be denied.
-I’m not merely referring to the “natural” argument here, nor am I consequently flaunting a naturalistic fallacy (I do believe the former can be refined to justify without fault); rather, groups of traits, mental, emotional, and physical, are found in people and animals alike without genetic kinship.
-We are all comprised of multiple constitutions, or remedy types, which have specific personality profiles–and physical profiles, in sickness and in health– associated with them.
+I’m not merely referring to the “natural” argument here, nor am I consequently flaunting a naturalistic fallacy (I do believe the former can be refined to justify without fault); rather, groups of traits, mental, emotional, and physical in essence, are found in people and animals alike without genetic kinship.
+We are all comprised of multiple constitutions, or remedy types, which have specific personality profiles–and physical profiles, in sickness and in health–associated with them.
 Furthermore, these constitutions don’t always seem to comprise our overall personas at a 1:1:1 ratio, but I can only speculate from my own experiences… In any event, someone with Phosphorus as nir “predominant” constitution will not only look like another Phosphorus constitution, who could be halfway across the world and immersed in a culture totally unlike nirs, ne will evince disorder the same way in the body and mind, even when they don’t possess the same overarching “disease” [the body is a total system that needs to be treated accordingly].
-Depending on where the disorder is concentrated, how far the disease process has progressed, and what other constitutions comprise the individual (although the latter shouldn’t the muddle the picture too much; the Phosphorus essence will still be there), they will both have burning sensations, excessive bleeding, great thirst for large quantities of cold water, cravings for cold food, canine hunger, an empty sensation felt throughout the whole abdominal cavity, a spaced-out feeling, fears of the body (especially the heart), excited nervous systems which makes them heavily reactive to external influences, magnetic eyes, angular features, extreme sympathy for others which acts as a detriment to their own welfare, a lack of boundaries, a tendency to say everything that comes to mind, etc.– amongst a slew of other guiding symptoms and characteristics that as a whole speak only to the Phosphorus constitution.
-Lachesis persons may too fear the heart, but they do not fear the body because they cannot escape the body like Phosphorus, nor are their mentals even remotely the same; Lachesis, even when approachable, may have a vindictive, jealous, cruel, snake-like (the remedy is made from snake venom) lower self which attacks when the type feels ne has been crossed.
+Depending on where the disorder is concentrated, how far the disease process has progressed, and what other constitutions comprise the individual (although the latter shouldn’t the muddle the picture too much; the Phosphorus essence will still be apparent), they will both have burning sensations, excessive bleeding, great thirst for large quantities of cold water, cravings for cold food, canine hunger, an empty sensation felt throughout the whole abdominal cavity, a spaced-out feeling, fears of the body (especially the heart), excited nervous systems which makes them heavily reactive to external influences, magnetic eyes, angular features, extreme sympathy for others which acts as a detriment to their own welfare, a lack of boundaries, a tendency to say everything that comes to mind, etc.– amongst a slew of other guiding symptoms and characteristics that as a whole speak only to the Phosphorus constitution.
+Lachesis persons may fear the heart as well, but they do not fear the body because they feel they cannot escape the body like Phosphorus, nor are their mentals even remotely the same; Lachesis, even when approachable, may have a vindictive, jealous, cruel, snake-like (the remedy is made from snake venom) lower self which attacks when the type feels ne has been crossed.
 Phosphorus, of course, has a lower self, but it usually doesn’t concern others, nor is it abusive.
 Similarly, Arsenicums may have burning sensations, digestive distress (which itself will differ in attribute), and much fright, but they will be far more demanding, selfish, and controlling than Phosphorus constitutions, with an exceedingly analytical mind.
-All of these distinctions in groups, essences, auras of qualities culminate into the indisputable fact that personality and physical characteristics not do not occur in isolation amongst peoples via genetic inheritance–that is, I have not just inherited my mom’s sympathy and my dad’s analytical mind, his rationality and her intuition totally separate from one another– but in collections of traits known as constitutions.
-Of course, we may differ from our parents greatly, but that facet of the argument lies beside the point (we could, for example, just grow far beyond them, have drastically different experiences, or inherit enough of their recessive genes as to barely resemble them at all).
-We merely must recognize that (1) people are connected to one another via certain constitutions they hold, and that (2) these constitutions exhibit the same personality and physical profiles, the same collections of traits as opposed to disjointed qualities.
-This reality we can use to justify an invisible force that connects us all, from which we may consider notions of spirituality.
+All of these distinctions in groups, essences, auras of qualities culminate into the indisputable fact that personality and physical characteristics do not occur in isolation amongst peoples via genetic inheritance–that is, I have not just inherited my mom’s sympathy and my dad’s analytical mind, his rationality and her intuition totally separate from one another–but in collections of traits known as constitutions.
+Of course, we may differ from our parents greatly, but that facet of the argument lies beside the point (we could, for example, just grow far beyond them, have drastically different experiences, or inherit enough of their recessive genes as to barely resemble them at all.
+We could also inherit a collection of traits that formulate new constitutions, different from our parents’ own).
+We must merely recognize that (1) people are connected to one another via certain constitutions they hold, and that (2) these constitutions exhibit the same personality and physical profiles, the same collections of traits as opposed to disjointed qualities.
+This reality we may use to justify an invisible force that binds us all, distinct from the physical realm but not incompatible with it, from which we may consider notions of spirituality.

 Spirituality does not have to lead one to question the afterlife, it does not have to be fact-based, it does not have to be precise, nor does it have to be dogmatic.
 Our society–Western society–has made the unfortunate mistake of trading one “evil” (I use that term loosely!) for another: the obstinate religious fanatic has become the obstinate scientist, with no propensity to free-think in between.
 Science gets its kicks out of hard, stone-cold evidence, yet much of our evidence lies within.
-Religion gets its kicks out of dictative, inflexible values, yet much of our values lie within.
+Religion gets its kicks out of dictative, inflexible values, yet many of our values lie within.
 Sure, the ideals both subjects purport have plenty of merit–that they do!–but they never beseech the people that must assimilate such principles into their lives what they mean to them.
 Case in point: the child that grows up an avid Christian wonders what’s wrong with him when he begins to discover he prefers men over women.
 His innermost self–perhaps uncovered with the help of homeopathy, for it too has been repressed by suffocating standards of worth– doesn’t think there’s anything wrong with him; in fact, his emotionally-whole self loves him!
-He knows that he is a valuable, beautiful human being just the way he is, based off of the devices of his own moral compass.
+He knows that he is a valuable, beautiful human being just the way he is, based off of the devices of his own moral compass, not his “deviant” (and growing less deviant) sexual orientation.
 It is this same moral compass that gives him a negative feeling when he asserts his ego, that which compels all of life to grow.
-If he doesn’t appropriate the right response to expressions of his lower self, and allows his ego to subjugate him, he’s not really listening; there are many, many reasons why he might fail to tune into his own judgment calls, and the majority of them either directly or inadvertently stem from the society in which he lives.
+If he doesn’t appropriate the right response to expressions of his lower self, and allows his ego to subjugate him, he’s not really listening; there are many, many reasons why he might fail to tune into his own judgment calls, and the majority of them either directly or inadvertently stem from the society in which he lives, an even further indication of how evolved he is.
 (Even his parents, who may have influenced him greatly, have likely suffered from the same disconnect from the self).

 PERHAPS UNCHARACTERISTIC SELF-REFLECTION